knative/community/elections/2022-TOC/README.md

 ## Purpose

 The role of this election is to fill the four (4) seats due for election this year on the [Knative Technical Oversight Committee].
-The elected members will serve four (4) year terms.
+The elected members will serve two (2) year terms.

 ## Background